e-clearing-net/OCHP/OCHP-direct.md

-# Partner-to-partner interface description
+# Partner-to-CHS interface description (Extension to OCHP)

+This interface description extends the OCHP protocol.
+The additional methods are available in the interface of the Clearing House.

-## Exchange operator backend definition _Basic_
+## Exchange of interface definition _Basic_

-### Update own operator backend definition in the CHS

-### Download updates in operator backend definitions from the CHS

-## Exchange provider backend definition _Advanced_

-### Update own provider backend definition in the CHS
+### Set own interface definition in the CHS

-### Download updates in provider backend definitions from the CHS
+### Get roaming partners interface definitions from the CHS

-## Generate an own backend definition _Basic_
+# Partner-to-partner interface description (_OCHP direct_ interface)